 policy-making to forestall, prioritize, and schedule any innovations likely to have

-The limits of description: the case of
+The limits of description: the case of the book

 The inverse is also true.
 Descriptive schemas work well to the extent that control